 Drink 3 Liters of Water Each Day

 Exercising and food choices are imperative to staying healthy, but what tiny habits can encourage weight loss and longevity?
-Well for one, water is essential to any cleanse because it aids in satiation, digestion and debloats your belly since your body lets go of excess fluid when you’re hydrate.
-Drinking even just a liter of water a day can result in an extra 4.4 lbs of weight loss .
+Well for one, water is essential to any cleanse because it aids in satiation, digestion and debloats your belly since your body lets go of excess fluid when you’re hydrated.

 Drinking more water also tightens up your skin, giving you a fresh-off-the-cleanse glow.
-Replace sodas and commercial fruit juices with fruit-infused water instead of diet alternatives since they activate the same brain areas as regular sugary beverages, making you crave sweet things .
+Replace sodas and commercial fruit juices with fruit-infused water instead of diet alternatives since they activate the same brain areas as regular sugary beverages, making you crave sweet things.16

 Meditate Before You Sleep

 For successful long-term belly fat loss, you need to detox your mind as much as your body.
-If you’re chronically stressed, the stress hormone – cortisol – will remain in your blood and cause hunger pangs, making you stress-eat and lowering motivation to stick to your diet .
+If you’re chronically stressed, the stress hormone – cortisol – will remain in your blood and cause hunger pangs, making you stress-eat and lowering motivation to stick to your diet.17

 Go to Bed Earlier

-While we’re talking about getting fit, many wonder is 6 hours of sleep enough to build muscle or is 7 hours sufficient, but just as with building muscle, everyone needs 7-8 hours of sleep in order to see weight loss results and put on muscle as well.
+While we’re talking about getting fit, many wonder if 6 hours of sleep is enough to build muscle or if 7 hours sufficient, but just as with building muscle, everyone needs 7-8 hours of sleep in order to see weight loss results and put on muscle as well.
 If not, the results can be lackluster and frustrating.

 Chronic sleep deprivation interferes with the levels of ghrelin, the hunger hormone, and leptin, the satiety hormone, in your body.
-These interferences may cause you to feel tempted to give up your diet more often .
-Short sleep also correlates with a larger waist circumference – get enough rest if you want to lose belly fat .
+These interferences may cause you to feel tempted to give up your diet more often.19

 Drinking more water has some fantastic benefits, too, like hydrating your skin and debloating your belly, boosting your self-confidence.
 Last but not least, getting enough sleep and reducing stress increases your lifespan and makes for better health outcomes in the future.